ruthapollos/farmers-market/README.md

 ![alt text](https://user-images.githubusercontent.com/60051474/72682570-a7233d80-3ace-11ea-8402-87c0ac618720.jpg)

-After the user selects the State, the farmers markets in the state are displayed.
+After the user selects the State, the farmers markets in the State are displayed.
 The user can further filter the results using the search field in the page.

 ![alt text](https://user-images.githubusercontent.com/60051474/72681163-2a3d9700-3ac1-11ea-99c5-c1dd9c2349a6.jpg)